abol313/Todo/README.md

 You can handle your own todos & categories

 This supports CRUD (Create, Read, Update, Delete)
-Two resource now there are
+Two resources now there are :
+    1.Todo
+    2.Category

 Main database : mysql
 Main language : php